• Destinations

 30 days seemed plenty of time when I was doing research at home.
 A few days in Baku, a quick visit to the mountains, Sheki, and then over to Georgia.
 But surprise, we enjoyed Azerbaijan so much.
 The longer we stayed, the more things we found that we wanted to do.
 Azerbaijan was also much cheaper than I thought, which helped with the decision to stay longer.

-Wi-Fi is widely available, even at homestays in the mountains, and mobile coverage is amazing.
+Azerbaijan is not your typical destination for digital nomads.
+Baku is a really underrated city and I really enjoyed just walking around.
+There are some great coffee shops for working, which I needed, because our hotel room didn’t have windows.
+Generally Wi-Fi is widely available, even at homestays in the mountains, and mobile coverage is amazing.
 I used my eSIM throughout.
 It worked wonders as a hotspot when I worked from doner shops for lack of cafés.
+If you don’t mind being the only one taking out your laptop at a tea shop, Azerbaijan is definitely an option.

 Great Wall of China